 Mark Milne, Sandy McIntosh and Tim Potocic, all members of the band Tristan Psionic, launched Sonic Unyon Records in 1993.
 Still in university at the time, Sandy and Mark began organizing shows and dubbing tapes for their band and other locals.
 When the pair took on Tim as Tristan Psionic’s new drummer, they had unknowingly found the final partner for business that would last much longer than first anticipated.
-Today Mark and Tim continue to run Sonic Unyon and its various offshoot businesses while their good friend Sandy is now a practicing architect.

 Over the years, Sonic Unyon has branched out in numerous ways.